jeremyaranas-hashicorp/ec2/terraform/vault-raft-kms-auto-unseal-auto-join-clusters/README.md

 # Create Vault nodes on EC2

-This is a fork from https://github.com/hashicorp/learn-vault-raft/tree/main/raft-storage/aws
+This is a fork from https://github.com/hashicorp/learn-vault-raft/tree/main/raft-storage/aws.

 ---

 This will spin up 2 clusters (primary and secondary) with 3 Raft nodes in each cluster.
 This cluster uses AWS KMS auto-unseal and Raft auto-join.
-Note that creating a KMS key cost $1 each time.

 1. Set your AWS credentials
 2. Update `terraform.tfvars` and specify the `key_name`, be sure to set the correct